52hearts3/Autopath/README.md

-# AutoPath: Noninvasive Generation of Histopathological Images from Prostate MRI for Diagnosis and Grading of Prostate Cancer
+# AutoPath
+**AutoPath** is a groundbreaking cross-modal generative framework that enables noninvasive synthesis of histologically plausible H&E images directly from prostate multiparametric MRI (mpMRI).
+By bridging the gap between imaging and histopathology, it provides interpretable pathological insights without the need for invasive prostate biopsy, pioneering a *"virtual histopathology"* paradigm for prostate cancer diagnosis and grading.

 ![图像描述](images/technical_route.png)